boblemaire/IoTaWatt/Docs/integrators.rst

     Single-phase solar connected before mains.

-if your solar is connected to your service on the meter side of the mains, subtract the solar from the grid total:
+You must subtract the solar from the grid total:

   (single-phase)
     grid = main_1 - (solar max 0)